droans/mass_queue/README.md

 This option will then return a new attribute for these queue items labeled `local_image_encoded`.
 Custom cards can then utilize this in their code in place of the image URL.

+## I am the creator of a custom card.
+Can I use these actions in my own card, too?

+Of course - this is open-source!
+The only requirement is that you give credit.

 ## I would like to sponsor you/the card and/or pay to add a new feature!

 While I appreciate it, I am not going to accept any funding.